pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 plt.suptitle("Posterior Predictive Checks - Heterogenous Effects", fontsize=20);
 ```

-Observations like this go along way to motivating the work in the Double ML causal inference paradigm.
+Observations like this go along way to motivating the use of flexible machine learning methods in causal inference.
 The model used to capture the outcome distribution or the propensity score distribution ought to be sensetive to variation across extremities of the data.
 We can see above that the predictive power of the simpler logistic regression model deterioriates as we progress down the partitions of the data.
-We will see an example below where this flexibility becomes a problem.
+We will see an example below where this flexibility becomes a problem and how it can be fixed.

 +++